rlaqks2/AngularJS_Study/README.md

-# Traders-App
+# AngularJS+SpringJPA+PostgreSQL

-Traders app developed in Spring, Angular JS and using Postgres database.
+App developed in Spring, Angular JS and using Postgres database.

-**Instructions:**
-* Set property: spring.jpa.hibernate.ddl-auto=create in application.properties.
-First time you run, then change it to spring.jpa.hibernate.ddl-auto=validate.
-* Set postgres username and password in application.properties.
-* Insert some data in the database running the script data.sql or create your own.

-**Credits:**
-* [dlbunker - ps-spring-boot-resources](https://github.com/dlbunker/ps-spring-boot-resources) angular JS client and integration with Spring boot.
-* [jagdeepsingh91 - Angular Multiple Select](https://www.npmjs.com/package/angular-multiple-select) to Handle multiple selection in the client.

 **Version 1 (Released):**